 - To relieve symptoms, such as pain.
 This is called palliative chemotherapy, and is given in cases when a drastic reduction in the tumor is not expected.

-The most common use for chemotherapy in mesothelioma patients is as an option for those who are not surgical candidates; however, cancer centers are conducting trials using the neoadjuvant approach (giving chemotherapy before surgery).
-Alimta (pemetrexed) is a drug approved by the Food and Drug Administration (FDA) for use with Cisplatin in the treatment of patients with malignant pleural mesothelioma whose disease is either unresectable or who are not candidates for curative surgery.
+The most common use for chemotherapy in mesothelioma patients, is as an option for those who are not surgical candidates, however, various cancer centers are now conducting trials using the neoadjuvant approach.
+Alimta (pemetrexed) is a new drug recently approved by the Food and Drug Administration (FDA) for use with Cisplatin in the treatment of patients with malignant pleural mesothelioma whose disease is either unresectable or who are not candidates for curative surgery.
 Alimta is the first drug approval specific to mesothelioma.

 As with any medical treatment, it is important to discuss the use of Alimta with your doctor.
 This conversation should include all pertinent information regarding effectiveness, administration and possible side effects of the drug combination.
 It is also important to begin vitamin supplementation of B12 by injection during the week prior to treatment (to be repeated every 9 weeks), and folic acid by mouth daily (to be continued until 21 days after the last cycle of Alimta).
 Additionally, you will be given an oral steroid medication to minimize the risk of skin rash or other possible side effects.
 Your doctor will have information on the correct dosages of each medication.
 Be sure to tell your doctor of any other medications you are taking (including non-prescription drugs) so he may be aware of any adverse interactions.

 Alimta/Cisplatin is administered to patients on an outpatient basis every 21 days.
-This cycle of treatment consists of a 10-minute IV infusion of Alimta followed by a 2-hour infusion of Cisplatin.
-How many cycles of treatment you receive depends on your response to the drug (regression of the tumor or halt to progression of the disease) and the side effects you might experience.
+This cycle of treatment involves a 10-minute IV infusion of Alimta followed by a 2 hour infusion of Cisplatin.
+How many cycles of treatment you receive will be dependent on your response rate to the drug (regression of the tumor or halt to progression of the disease) and the side effects you might experience.

 Side effects of Alimta/Cisplatin are mild to moderate for most mesothelioma patients, i.e., nausea, vomiting and fatigue, and can usually be managed by your doctor.
 For some patients, however, side effects may be debilitating, and may require a decrease in dosage or removal from the program.
 All potential side effects should be mentioned to your doctor.
 Never assume any complaint is minor.